A great article from the New York Times written by Mike Rubin

 Terry Riley’s Aleph: Music to Code By

-A fine article on Terry's latest 2 CD release on the Tzadik label from the Chamber Music Today blog.
+2 CD release on the Tzadik label from the Chamber Music Today blog.

 click here to read more